 Release date: Unknown

-The Last Jedi director Rian Johnson must have impressed someone at Lucasfilm and Disney because, just before Star Wars 8 hit cinemas, they announced that the filmmaker would be heading up a brand new Star Wars movie trilogy featuring "new characters from a corner of the galaxy that Star Wars lore has never before explored."
-And even though The Last Jedi was, shall we say, divisive among the Star Wars faithful, it looks like Johnson's still on board, the director having taken to Twitter to respond to rumours the project had been abandoned.
+The Last Jedi director Rian Johnson must have impressed someone at Lucasfilm and Disney because, just before Star Wars: The Last Jedi hit cinemas, they announced that the filmmaker would be heading up a brand new Star Wars movie trilogy featuring "new characters from a corner of the galaxy that Star Wars lore has never before explored."
+And even though The Last Jedi was, shall we say, divisive among the Star Wars faithful, Johnson's still on board, the director having taken to Twitter to respond to rumours the project had been abandoned.

 Any more Star Wars Story movies?